JiGoRo1969/semb1451/README.md

 ## Usage

 Build the project on e2studio/Windows PC.
-If there is no error, you can get the hex code for SEMB1451.
+When there is no error, you can get the hex code for SEMB1451.
 After that, please wirte the firmware to RZ/A2M with e2studio debug mode.

 If you use the console as debug or something to do,